 Benefits Specialists normally do not assist clients with their taxes unless they are qualified tax preparers.
-However, they should have a general knowledge of how Social Security benefits may affect a person’s taxes and what credits may be available to their clients.
-All Title II benefits may be subject to federal tax; this includes:
+However, they should have a general knowledge of how Social Security benefits may affect a person’s taxes and what credits may be available to their consumers.

 - Social Security Disability Insurance (SSDI)

 - Auxiliary benefits